 - Watering and weeding (every week through the summer, sometimes they need water every day depending on the weather)

 - Harvesting (weekly as veggies ripen usually starting mid to late July through the end of the season)

 Christ Lutheran members donate, cut, split, stack & store firewood for use by Love INC clients.
 Intergenerational work parties are scheduled in early fall to process donated wood.
 Birch & spruce are accepted.
 Helping Alaska refers clients to CLC'S woodlot who have been approved for one load of firewood.
 Clients are encouraged to arrange for pick up, but our volunteers also deliver firewood if needed.
 In case of emergency, our CLC members & friends may access firewood with prior approval by Pastor Dustin.

 If you have a need for wood, or other needs contact Helping Alaska:

 These volunteers are a hard group to catch on camera but we have caught a few:

 There are many ways our members serve the Fairbanks Community.
 When a service project is coming up there will be posts about it in our news and more information right here on this page.

-Here are some of the organizations we volunteer with individually and as a congregation:
+Here are some of the organizations we volunteer with individually and help support as a congregation: